SaifullahUsmani693/Facebook-Video-Tab-Blocker-Chrome-Extension/README.md

 ## How To Use This Extension:

-* Go to chrome://extensions/ or edge://extensions/
-This extension is unpacked and you can add it to chrome/edge by enabling "Developer Mode" and selecting "Load Unpacked" option.
+* This extension is unpacked and you can add it to chrome/edge by going to chrome://extensions/ or edge://extensions/ and then enabling "Developer Mode" and selecting "Load Unpacked" option and selecting the source code folder.

 ## What Does it do: